TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/CoreSupport/Tca/Index.rst

 There is one more field which can be used on translatable table, defined by property :ref:`"languageField" <t3tca:ctrl-reference-transorigdiffsourcefield>`.
 It is optional.
-It points to blob database field which will store the content of the default langauge record as it was when the translation was made.
-This is then used to display any changes that have occured in the default record since translation happened.
+It points to blob database field which will store the content of the default language record as it was when the translation was made.
+This is then used to display any changes that have occurred in the default record since translation happened.
 For example, in the "tt\_content" table, it may look like this for the header field: